 I exited the thicket at the far end of the cemetery.
 I headed down the main path that splits the old from the new section, back towards the entrance.
 I continued to scan the headstones on my left, on the outer edge of the old section.
 I noticed a small opening into the thicket, a narrow path, I hadn’t seen before.
 I felt a flash of deja vu, like I had seen this in a dream somewhere.
 Something in my body was telling me to go into the thicket, through this opening.
 In the face of my mental, emotional, and physical exhaustion, I followed this instinct.

 On both sides of this narrow path were the densest thickets I had come across yet.
 Only the tombstones directly along the path were clearly visible.
 I scanned left and right as I moved slowly up the path.
 A year written on one of the stones popped out at me: 1933.
 Here was another section of 1930’s burials Larissa and I hadn’t come across.
 I went into the dense thicket on my right and began making my way along the row.
 There was no crawling or weaving through.
 It was so thick I had to break branches and stomp down the small trees and bushes to move forward and uncover the tombstones.
 Halfway up the row, I paused.
-My body wanted to go the other way.
+Some subtle, invisible tractor beam was pulling me from behind.
 I surrendered to gut instinct, turned around, and headed back down the row.
 I crossed the narrow path I came in on and began breaking and stomping my way through the other side.
 Uncovering tombstone after tombstone that revealed surnames other than the one I was looking for.

 Then I saw her.
 Not in the row I was in, but in the row parallel, the women’s row directly behind the tombstone I had just uncovered.
 I don’t remember now what drew my attention over there, but I glanced behind the tombstone I was at.
 It was one of those moments where I did a double take.
 I couldn’t believe my eyes at first.
 But there in front of me, in the only Russian lettering below the rest which was all in Yiddish, was my last name.
 Another Berchenko!
 A Berchenko who died around the time my great-grandfather died.
 The fact that they were in a women’s row and the first initial next to the surname was the Russian “B” told me that it wasn’t my great-grandfather.
 But I couldn’t help feeling like this was another ancestor, like this grave had been calling to me to find it.